 Sudden and Accidental Cracking, Bulging or Tearing

 This includes situations where a water heater suddenly splits or a main water line unexpectedly bursts under pressure.
-Such incidents are covered because they occur without warning and are not due to predictable wear and tear.
+Such incidents are covered because they occur without warning and aren't due to predictable wear and tear.

 Gradual Leaks

-If a plumbing leak develops slowly and causes damage over time, such as a slowly dripping connection under a sink, your insurer may not cover the repairs.
+If a plumbing leak develops slowly and causes damage over time, such as a slowly dripping connection under a sink, your insurer won't cover the repairs.

 Corrosion or Rust

-Over time, pipes and plumbing systems can degrade due to corrosion or rust.
-Damage from such deterioration is considered a maintenance issue and is not covered by homeowners insurance.
+Over time, pipes and plumbing systems degrade due to corrosion or rust.
+Damage from such deterioration is considered a maintenance issue and isn't covered by homeowners insurance.

 Sewer Backup

-Unless specifically added as a rider or endorsement, standard policies do not cover damage from sewer backups.
+Unless specifically added as a rider or endorsement, standard policies don't cover damage from sewer backups.
 This can include situations where sewage water backs up into the home, causing damage to floors and walls.
-Taking steps to prevent a costly sewage backup in your home is crucial, as repairs can be expensive without coverage.
+Taking steps to prevent a costly sewage backup in your home is important because repairs can be expensive without coverage.

 Mold From Leaks

-Mold resulting from a slow leak or persistent humidity in areas like bathrooms or under sinks is typically not covered.
+Mold resulting from a slow leak or persistent humidity in areas like bathrooms or under sinks isn't covered.
 Insurance companies view this as a preventable issue that develops due to inadequate ventilation or delayed leak repairs.

 Improper Repairs

-If damage occurs because the homeowner attempted to repair the plumbing themselves and did so improperly, the resulting issues are not covered.
+If damage occurs because the homeowner attempted to repair the plumbing themselves and did so improperly, the resulting issues aren't covered.
 This includes scenarios where a DIY repair on a pipe joint fails, leading to water damage.

-Preventing plumbing issues will help you maintain the integrity of your home's infrastructure and avoid unexpected repair costs.
-Regular inspections and routine maintenance can identify potential problems before they escalate.
-Promptly addressing minor issues not only extends the life of your plumbing system but also ensures efficiency and water conservation.
+Regular maintenance prevents plumbing problems and protects your home's infrastructure from unexpected repair costs.
+Inspections and routine maintenance identify potential problems before they escalate.
+Addressing minor issues promptly extends your plumbing system's life and ensures efficiency.

 - 1